carbon-language/carbon-lang/docs/design/code_and_name_organization/README.md

             be expected to be similar to a "Math/Algebra" library being in a "Math/Algebra.carbon" file path.
         -   The package will not be used when considering the file path.
--   An implementation file's `package` directive will have `impl`.
-For example, `package Geometry library "Shapes" impl;`.
+-   An implementation file's `package` directive includes an `impl` modifier.
+    For example, `impl package Geometry library "Shapes";`.
     -   Implementation filenames must have the `.impl.carbon` extension.
     -   Implementation file paths need not correspond to the library name.
     -   Implementation files implicitly import the library's API.
 Implementation files cannot import each other.
-There is no facility for file or non-`api` imports.
+There is no facility for file or non-API imports.

 The difference between API and implementation will act as a form of access control.
 API files must compile independently of implementation, only importing